Leeds weather forecast: Heavy rain hits Leeds but this is when it will stop

-The weather is set to be mostly dull today, as forecasters predict cloud and rain throughout the day.
+The weather is set to be dull today, as forecasters predict rain throughout the day.

 What will the weather be like this morning in Leeds?

-This morning is set to see heavy rain from 9am onwards.
-The temperature will climb during the morning, reaching 6C by 12pm.
+This morning will see rain throughout the morning.
+The temperature will reach 8C by 12pm.

 What will the weather be like this afternoon in Leeds?

-Early afternoon will see light rain ease, turning cloudy for the rest of the afternoon.
-The temperature will climb to its peak of 9C by 1pm and remain so throughout the rest of the afternoon.
+This afternoon will see heavy, continuous rain throughout.
+The temperature will remain at 8C throughout the afternoon.

 What will the weather be like this evening and tonight in Leeds?

-Light rain will hit from 7pm until around 9pm.
-The temperature will dip to 5C by 11pm.
-Overnight temperature of 3C.
+This evening will see rain become lighter by around 7pm, but continue throughout the evening.
+The temperature will dip to 7C by 11pm.
+Overnight temperature of 7C.

 What will the weather be like tomorrow in Leeds?

-Tomorrow is then set to be brighter, with sunshine throughout most of the day.
-Light rain is set to hit from 12pm until around 3pm.
-Maximum temperature of 11C.
+Tomorrow is then set to be overcast, but dry throughout most of the day, with the chance of light showers between 12pm and 1pm.
+Maximum temperature of 10C.

 What is the long-term forecast for Leeds?